researched and written by Donna Gawell

 Scripture tells us Caesar Augustus issued a royal decree for all his citizens to go to the town of their ancestors to be counted and taxed in a special census.
 Joseph, as a descendant of David, traveled with his very pregnant wife, Mary, to Bethlehem.
 David, Joseph’s ancestor, was born in Bethlehem, where he served as a shepherd boy before meeting Goliath.

-A Modern representation of how the Levitical shepherds tended the flocks in the
+A Modern Sheephold shows how the Levitical shepherds tended the flocks in the

-fields of the Shepherds near Bethlehen in Israel.
+fields of the Shepherds near Bethlehem in Israel.